 Engaging Higher Education in Climate Solutions

-This training walks provides a background to learn more about millennials’ concerns, how to get them involved and connect your CCL team’s outreach with local college students and higher education communities as we work to engage campus leaders in CCL‘s larger coalition.
+This training provides a background to learn more about millennials’ concerns, how to get them involved and connect your CCL team’s outreach with local college students and higher education communities as we work to engage campus leaders in CCL‘s larger coalition.

 Young adults face disproportionate impacts from climate change and empowering them as future leaders will be key to CCL’s long-term strategy.
 Higher Education institutions play a critical role as leaders in our communities and key influencers for members of Congress.
 The CCL Higher Education Action Team works to harness the power of higher education for political climate action.
 Higher education is a large and powerful constituency that includes science and policy experts, community leaders, and young adults who will be most affected by climate change.
 Together they wield enormous intellectual, political, and economic capital.
 We believe that high education’s role as creators and disseminators of knowledge, as well as its mission to educate responsible citizens, puts it in a unique and powerful position as an advocate for climate action.